-Pass Upon Rectifying Deficiencies.
-If reservations are expressed by committee members, the chair of the committee will ensure that the reservations are communicated to the student and the dean of the Graduate School.
+Pass Upon Rectifying Major Deficiencies.
+If reservations are expressed by committee members, the chair of the committee will ensure that the reservations are communicated to the student and the dean of the Graduate School by signing and submitting the ballot to the Graduate School.
 The student and the advisor are jointly responsible for ensuring that the dissertation is modified to meet the committee's reservations.
-When the dissertation has been modified. the student passes the examination.
-The committee members will sign the title sheet, and the student will be recommended for award of the degree.
+When the dissertation has been modified, the student passes the examination and the student will be recommended for award of the degree.

 Fail.
 If, in the opinion of more than one member of the thesis or dissertation committee, the student has failed the examination, there is no consensus to pass.
 The chair of the committee will advise the student that the dissertation fails to meet the requirements of the Graduate School.
-The chair will ensure that the student knows the reason(s) for failure.
-If the student resubmits or submits a new dissertation for consideration by the Graduate School, at least three members for the dissertation will be drawn from the original committee.
+The chair will ensure that the student knows the reason(s) for failure and will submit the ballot to the Graduate School If the student resubmits or submits a new dissertation for consideration by the Graduate School, at least three members for the dissertation will be drawn from the original committee.
 If the modified or new dissertation fails to meet the requirements of the Graduate School, the student shall be dismissed.